Here’s a look at crude oil reserves and production around the world.

 The United States leads the world in total petroleum production, ahead of Saudi Arabia and Russia in 2021.

 The United States consumed an average of 19.78 million barrels of petroleum per day in 2021.

 The United States is the world’s largest consumer of petroleum products.

-In 2020, for the first year since at least 1949, the United States exported more petroleum than it imported.
-About 52% of gross petroleum imports comes from Canada.
+In 2021, for the second year since at least 1949, the United States exported more petroleum than it imported.
+About 51% of gross petroleum imports comes from Canada.

 US dependence on imported oil peaked in 2005.